ozten/TLD.js/README.md

 # TLD.js
+**Note:** This kick-starter hasn't been submitted yet.
+Please fork and improve, file issues against the idea, etc.

 ``.io`` was an awesome TLD for projects like [Socket.io](http://socket.io/).
 What if we had **.js for fantastic JavaScript** and Nodejs projects.
 You should have free or cheap domains for your Hacking pleasure.

 # Kickstarter
 The kickstart project is to raise the funds to apply for buying the .js top level domain.
+An application is $180,000, plus $5000 as a deposit, plus an unknown amount for applicaiton disputes, etc.

 I've not done this before.
 I don't have $200,000 lying around.
 I need your help!

-# Rewards
+# Kickstarter Rewards
+To movitate partiscipation:

 ## $20
 Skip coffee for a week and join the TLD.js movement!

+Gets you ``webmaster4life`` status.
+Register up to 20 domains per year for free.

 Limited to first 10,000 pledges.
 No, seriously remember how fast JSConf sells out ;)

 ## $500
+Can you afford more?
+Passonite about the web and JS?

+Same benefits as ``webmaster4life`` as well as an invitation to join the goverance committee.

+Limited to first 50 pledges.

 # Why?
 Okay, this is kind of a vanity TLD, but we freaking build the web every day... shouldn't we have a TLD that